candice3620/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 # Install and run

-This operation manual is applicable to the BCF node program of V 3.6.62 and above.
+This operation manual is applicable to the BFM node program of V 3.6.62 and above.

 ## Operating environment

-In order to ensure that you can run the BCF node program smoothly, we recommend that you use the following configuration equipment:
+In order to ensure that you can run the BFM node program smoothly, we recommend that you use the following configuration equipment:

 - CPU: 16 cores (main frequency 3.0G+)

-- Memory: 32G
+- Memory: 16G

 - Hard disk: SSD 2T or above